Radicalism: The asymmetric stance of Radicals versus Conventionals: Setting up the WGM update equation

 \section{Setting up the WGM update equation}

+We consider a heterogeneous community composed of Radicals (R) and Conventionals (C) with at time $ t $ the respective proportions $p_t$ and $(1-p_t)$.
+Each agent holds one of two competing practices, within a framework which can be political, social or religious.
+The stance advocated by R is qualified as extremist as opposed to the position defended by C qualified as moderate.

-We consider a heterogenous community made up of Radicals (R) and Conventionals (C), all being followers, i.e., agents who hold either one of two stances, extremist (E) or moderate (M), about some practice.
-However, they are likely to switch stance if given more convincing arguments than those they use to legitimize their current one.
+The associated dynamics between R and C is monitored using the Galam model of opinion dynamics \cite{taksu}.
+In the basic Galam model agents discuss the issue at stake via informal gathering of small numbers $r$ of people selected randomly.
+Agents are followers, i.e., agents who holding either one of the two stances, are likely to switch stance if given more convincing arguments than those they use to legitimize their current one.
+This feature is implemented applying a local majority rule within each group of size $r$ to update the individual stances within the group.
+As a result, the local majority convinces the local minority.
+Afterward the agents are reshuffled and the precedent process is repeated.

+To keep calculations simple we restrict the meeting groups to a size of three agents ($r=3$).
+In this case the update equation writes,

+which yields a threshold dynamics with a tipping point located at $0.50$.
+The initial global majority convinces the overall minority via individual shifts \cite{mino}.

-At time $t$ the proportions of R and C are $p_t$ and $(1-p_t)$, every agent holding one stance.
-The dynamics of opinion is monitored via informal private meetings of agents where they decide either to engage or to avoid confronting their respective views about the issue.
+In the case of radicalism, R and C are also followers with each agent holding either one of the two stances, extremist or moderate.
+However, while in the basic model updates are performed systematically within each group at every update, in the case of a sensitive issue agents can decide locally either to engage or to avoid confronting their respective views about the issue.

+Indeed, a topic connected to an on going radicalism produces an asymmetry between C and R with respect to their respective propensity to engage a discussion.
 C perceived the issue as controversial and consider it is none of their business.
 They tend to avoid debating the issue with R. At the opposite, R aim at convincing C foreseeing the spread of their vision as a collective agenda.
-Aware of their follower status, they apply a strategy in engaging a debate with C in order to maximize their chance of turning some C into R. Accordingly, they force a debate when being majority in a discussing group and refrain when in minority.
+Aware of their follower status, R apply a strategy in engaging a debate with C in order to maximize their chance of turning some C into R. Accordingly, they force a debate when being locally majority in a discussing group and refrain when in minority.